ivendrov/order-embedding/README.md

 Note that we use the [splits](http://cs.stanford.edu/people/karpathy/deepimagesent/) produced by Andrej Karpathy.
 The full COCO dataset can be obtained [here](http://mscoco.org/).

-Unzip the downloaded file in the project directory `paths.py`, point `datasets_dir` to where you unzipped the dataset files.
+Unzip the downloaded file - if not in the project directory, you'll need to change the `datasets_dir` variable in `paths.py`.

 ### Evaluating pre-trained models